ABBERLEY NEIGHBOURHOOD PLAN STEERING GROUP

-A separate password protected section of the site will be accessible by Steering Committee and Working Group members for posting resources such as examples from other Neighbourhood Plans, guidance and for group editing of draft documents.
+A file sharing system will be accessible by Steering Group and Working Group members and appointed consultants for posting resources such as examples from other Neighbourhood Plans, guidance and for group editing of draft documents.

-The Parish Clerk and a nominated Parish Councillor will administer the web site.
+The Parish Clerk will administer the web site and file sharing site.